michaelnkema1/mykecodes-blogs/README.md

-# Django Blog Engine
+# Mykecodes Blogs

-This is a simple blog engine built with Django for the backend and Bootstrap for the frontend.
+This is a blog website built with a Django backend and a react frontend.

 ## Features

+-Create blogs
-- List blog posts
+- View popular blog posts
+- User profile, Login/Signup
 - View blog post details
-- Admin interface to manage posts

 ## Setup